-Think - if we hop on the scales and see we've gone up 1kg over the course of the day, especially after what we thought was a GREAT day of eating and exercise, our motivation may plummet, and we're likely to be left feeling totally confused - we may stammer as to how the heck that's even possible, when we've been eating so well?!
-Then despite our best efforts, we start to beat ourselves up, devalue how far we've come, give up, binge eat, feel guilty, and call ourselves names.
+Think - if we hop on the scales and see we've ‘gone up’ a kilo over the course of the day, especially after what we thought was a GREAT day of eating and exercise, our motivation may plummet, and we're likely to be left feeling totally confused .
+We may stammer as to how the heck that's even possible, when we feel we’ve been doing everything right?!
+Then despite our best efforts, we start to beat ourselves up, devalue how far we've come, give up, binge-eat, feel guilty, and call ourselves names.
 It's so easy to get caught up in the numbers game while on a weight-loss mission.

-The human body is hugely complicated, and between endless bodily functions, things entering in and out, digestion, evacuation and a huge variety of other factors, it's completely normal for our weight to naturally fluctuate a little across the day.
+Between endless bodily functions, things entering in and out, digestion, evacuation and a huge variety of other factors, it's completely normal for the number on the scale to naturally fluctuate a little across the day.
 But if we're tracking this measurement too frequently, we can mistake these everyday normal fluctuations for changes in fat mass - when in reality we're being awesome and keeping hydrated.
 Or it's chilly and we're wearing an extra layer of clothes.
 Or we're menstruating.
-Or we just ate a big nourishing dinner.
+Or we just ate a big, nourishing dinner.
 Or we need to go to the bathroom.
 Or it's a different time of day then we usually weigh ourselves.
 Or we've been eating something delicious and salty, and are now retaining a little water (thanks sodium!).......you get the picture.
 But if we hop on the scales and see an increase in weight, our minds don't revert to the above.
-Instead we think back to food and what we've eaten today, and without us even realising it this can start to seed negative associations around food and weight.
+Instead we start to doubt food, and without us even realising it this can start to seed negative associations around food and weight.

 This is why it's important we get totally honest with ourselves if we feel we're someone who is negatively affected by the scales, and actively work towards using them less and instead focusing on other measures of progress.
-Fortunately, there are many - and if you're following any kind of new diet and lifestyle plan where you're eating higher quality foods, chances are you can start to see or feel other health benefits almost immediately, whereas if we're focusing only on weight these can easily slip past unnoticed.
+We don’t need them.
+Fortunately, there are many ways to track too - and if you're following any kind of new diet and lifestyle plan where you're eating higher quality foods, chances are you can start to see or feel other health benefits almost immediately, whereas if we're focusing only on weight these can easily slip past unnoticed.

 Move from being weight-focused to health-focused

 Scales don't tell the whole picture.
 They can't tell us if we're building muscle (keeping in mind muscle weighs more than fat), our energy levels are skyrocketing, or if we're sleeping better.
 They can't tell if our blood work is improving or we're feeling more confident because we're choosing to look after ourselves.
 They can't tell if we're a good person or who we truly are.
 Hence, that number being undeserving to hold any part of our self-esteem.

-Now I get realistically, when we're on a weight-loss mission it's satisfying to see a shift in that number.
+Now I understand, when we're on a weight-loss mission it's satisfying to see a shift in that number.
 But by changing the perspective from weight-focused to health-focused, we turn what may be a short-lived sprint to reach our "goal weight" into a lifestyle, and hopefully with that lift some pressure on ourselves.
 A lifestyle indicates a long-term journey, whereas being number-focused can certainly get us from A to B, but might not get us all the way to the end of the alphabet aka the bigger picture of health.

-2. Set goals and monitor progress outside of weight
+Set goals and monitor progress outside of weight

 While monitoring progress is important for motivation, it's important to have goals that aren't just scale-orientated.
 When you start eating nutrient-dense foods you'll start to feel the health benefits almost immediately, although if we're only weight-focused and not seeing much of a change on the scales, we may think we're "failing" and give up, when in reality positive changes are indeed happening.